itsnzsaad/lightbox-auto-image-adder/README.md

   </script>
 ```

 ###3.
-Put The Script Below in your .php file and Keep The Images in a Folder named "lb_gallery"
+Put The Script Below in your index.php file and Keep The Images in a Folder named "lb_gallery"

 ```
 <div class="lb_gallery">